rvosa/bio-phylo-forest-dbtree/docs/paper.md

 The query selects all nodes whose **left** index is lower, and whose **right** index is higher than that of either of the input nodes.
-This limits the result set to those nodes that are ancestral to both.
-By then ordering these on the **left** index in descending order they are ranked from most recent to oldest.
-Limiting the result set to only the first record in this ordered list returns _MRCA_.
-Variations on this query to obtain, for example, all ancestors or descendants of input nodes follow similar logic.
-The precomputed node heights can be exploited, for example, to compute patristic distances between nodes, such as:
+This limits the results to nodes that are ancestral to both.
+By ordering these on the **left** index in descending order they are ranked from most recent to oldest.
+Limiting the results to the first record in this list returns _MRCA_.
+Variations on this query to obtain all ancestors or descendants of input nodes follow similar logic.
+The precomputed node heights can then be used to compute patristic distances between nodes, such as:

 ```sql
 select (C.height-MRCA.height)+(F.height-MRCA.height)